 Producing a presentation is relatively simple if you start with a good design template and content, so amplifying your message and establishing credibility with a site like Slideshare is invaluable for B2B.

 White papers are still used by B2B buyers and specifiers to research topics before making a decision or even enquire.

-They are a great way of showing an depth information on a particular subject, and really educating the audience, but incorporated within great design, making it simple to read and absorb the knowledge.
+They are a great way of showing depth information on a particular subject, and really educating the audience, but incorporated within the great design, making it simple to read and absorb the knowledge.